Welcome to VENT Experts!

 Damage to Fixtures

-The fan is your first line of defense against all these problems.
+The fan is your first line of defence against all these problems.
 When the fan fails, the damage begins.
-You must look out for signs where your bathroom fan is not working properly.
+You must look out for signs that your bathroom fan is not working properly.

 The 6 Telltale Signs that Your Fan Isn't Working Properly